Blog

 2 – Consistency

-Some people make it absolutely dry but we prefer a little gravy-like consistency.
+Some people make it dry but we prefer a little gravy-like consistency.
 It tastes better with pooris and halwa.
 It is not curried but has a little mashed-up consistency.
 I simply mash it a little from the back of the ladle or spatula once it is done.
 Don’t overdo it otherwise it will become like a halwa.
-Also, the kala chana has the tendency to keep on absorbing water.
-So, adjust the consistency accordingly.
-Switch off the flame when it still has some water left.
-Because once rested for a few minutes, it tends to get dry.
-You will know when you make it.
-Don’t worry.

 Yes.
 It is a 100% plant-based recipe.

 Generally, this recipe is made using ghee.
 But since I don’t eat ghee or avoid dairy, I make it using cooking oil.
-It tastes absolutely delicious.
+It tastes delicious.

 More Vegan Recipes for you to try – Fudgy Chocolate Brownie, Banana Walnut Muffins, Thai Green Curry.

 Before cooking Kala Chana or black chickpeas, always soak them in water overnight or at least for 6 to 8 hours.
 This step is very important because it helps in the faster cooking of chickpeas.
-After they are soaked for hours, they absorb the water and become bigger in size.
+After they are soaked for hours, they absorb the water and become bigger.
 That is why always soak them in a bigger bowl with a water level at least 3 inches above the level of chana.

 To cook chickpeas, you will need either a pressure cooker or an Instant Pot.